IAPS HOCKEY (GIRLS)

 All competitors must attend an IAPS School.

-Children may only play in one age group throughout the competition.
+Competitors may only play in one age group throughout the competition.

 Bookings are made on a first come, first served basis.